Non-Motorcycle Meanders

 Other Adventures Anywhere

 Motorcycling isn’t everything.
-Other things in my life also merit a few pages telling about them.
-This section will be a repository for adventures that aren’t on a motorcycle.
-There probably won’t be many!
+Motorcycling isn’t everything.
+There are other adventures that also merit a few pages telling about them.
+This section will be a repository for such adventures.

 A few days in each of these amazing Italian cities preceded my Dalmatia Tour in 2010.
 I’d never been to Italy but had a long association with Rome through classical studies and ecclesiastical links – all more or less intangible but real enough.
 Venice was my choice for a second city and proved a good one.
 It was also conveniently located to get to Ljubljana for the start of the Dalmatia Tour.